Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming: Odds, spread, over/under and other Vegas lines - September 2

-The Texas Tech Red Raiders (0-0) play the Wyoming Cowboys (0-0) on Saturday, September 2, 2023 at Jonah Field at War Memorial Stadium.
+The Texas Tech Red Raiders (0-0) face the Wyoming Cowboys (0-0) on Saturday, September 2, 2023 at Jonah Field at War Memorial Stadium.
 The Red Raiders are without a doubt the favorites in this one, with the spread sitting at 14 points.
-The over/under is set at 50.5 in the outing.
+An over/under of 50.5 points has been set for the outing.

-You can find odds, spreads, over/unders and more across multiple sportsbooks for the Texas Tech vs. Wyoming matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas Tech vs. Wyoming matchup.

 Texas Tech vs. Wyoming Game Info